cloudevents/spec/cloudevents/extensions/verifiability.md

 *Output: error:*

-Should result in some format error regarding `signedextattrs`
+SHOULD result in some format error regarding `signedextattrs`

 *Note:* This test case demonstrates an **invalid** `signedextattrs` format where there is a space after the comma (`exta, extb`).
 The attribute name ` extb` (with leading space) will be treated literally during signing and verification.
 This will cause the signature to be different from the expected value and demonstrates why proper comma-separated format (without spaces) is important.